 AdBlue is a non-toxic liquid, which is colourless and is made up of water and Urea (often referred to as carbamide, and is an organic substance).
 It works in conjunction with a recent technology called SCR, or Selective Catalytic Reduction.
 The liquid is injected into a catalyst in the vehicles exhaust system before any harmful liquids such as nitrogen oxide can come out of the tail pipe.
 Many cars and other vehicles now come with the AdBlue technology built in, and if you’re a relatively low mileage motorist you may have never had to fill the tank (particularly if it’s a new vehicle), however if you are covering more mileage or are the owner of a fleet or related business, it may be a more frequent task.

 How Does It Work?

-The Euro 6 emissions standards which came into force last year, effect vehicles which run on diesel in particular, and to comply to these new rules, using Adblue is an effective way to meet the emission standards.
+The Euro 6 emissions standards which came into force last year, effect vehicles which run on diesel in particular, and to comply with these new rules, using AdBlue is an effective way to meet the emission standards.

 This technology has been used in the transport industry, particularly heavy lorries and some buses for years now, its effectiveness has been proven and its reliability is better than ever.

 As mentioned, the major benefit of using AdBlue in your diesel vehicle is that it reduces the emissions of mono-nitrogen oxide, which will reduce the negative impact your business may have on the environment.
 This can lead to you gaining accreditations, or helping you to gain certain aspects to get awards and recognitions, such as the FORS accreditation.